disastrid/instruments_lab/docs/README.md

 It seems like a lot, but all of this is generated from the front matter (stuff at the top) of your project markdown files.
 You've probably written markdown, as this is what the Bela Blog runs on.

-All research project files are kept in _research.
+All research project files are kept in the directory `_research`.

 ### The front matter